iconify/icon-finder/packages/ui/README.md

 ## Themes

-Theme is integral part of UI.
-Themes are in separate package "themes" (in parent directory).
-Themes include not only stylesheet, but also icons and various configuration options that change behavior of user interface.
+The theme is an integral part of UI.
+Themes are in separate package "themes" (in the parent directory).
+Themes include stylesheet, icons and various configuration options that change the behaviour of the user interface.

 First you need to compile theme.
 See [../themes/README.md](../themes/README.md).